gitter-badger/summerb/summerb-dbupgrade/README.md

  * For cases when you need to execute java code, file name should be in format `version_beanName.bean`.

 In above examples you need to replace:
  * Replace `version` with your DB version, i.e. `001`.
 Application interprets `version` as `int` and sorts accordingly.
-Suggestion to name files with preceding zeros is purely for your convenience when looking at them in package explorer or in file browser.
+Suggestion to specify version numbers with preceding zeros is purely for your convenience when looking at them in package explorer or in file browser.
  * Replace `beanName` with a bean name.
 Just make sure you register a bean that extends `UpgradePackageFactory`

 ### Step 3: Configure DB Upgrade in your Spring context